aleshaleksey/fansys23/08-spell-list.md

 **Description**: The caster performs an intricate ritual and attempts to return a deceased entity back to the mortal realm for one short day (24 hours).
 The target entity's vessel/body is not needed and is provided by the magic.
 Likewise the revenant carries equipment/garments it was typically associated with/attached to, unless they are in the possession of another entity.

-It returns to the world of the living at dawn if is diurnal (or at dusk if it is nocturnal), appearing before the caster, wherever they may be, as long as it is in the mortal realm, and not sealed by appropriate barriers.
+It returns to the world of the living at dawn if it is diurnal or at dusk if it is nocturnal, appearing before the caster wherever they may be, as long as it is in the mortal realm, and not sealed by appropriate barriers.
 The revenant stays in the mortal realm for 24 hours.
 When its time has expired, its spirit is drawn back to the afterlife, and any physical form it held crumbles to dust if it has not already been destroyed.

 The target returns with all of its SP and MP and up to 12 HP.